 Access to a private community where you can interact with Jayson and others learning right alongside you.

 A Swag Pack of goodies mailed to you AFTER the conference

 And surprise extras to make this a memorable event!

-Don't wait, register now before the price increases on June 11th!
+Don't wait.
+Register now before the price increases.

 Why Attend the Back to School Conference?

-In 2021, the Back To School Conference supported over 350 therapists.
-It was a great experience and many therapists even said it was the best conference they had ever attended (live or virtual).
+In 2022, the Back To School Conference supported over 425 therapists.
+It was a great experience than many therapists even said it was the best conference they had ever attended (live or virtual).
 Here are six reasons why you can expect the Back to School Conference to be the best place to learn as a school-based OT.